idea-statica/iom-examples/rcs/rcs-column.md

 ## Cross-section
-The next step is to define the shape and dimension of cross-section and type of material.
+The next step is to define the shape and dimensions of cross-section and type of material.

 ```csharp
 CrossSectionParameter css = new CrossSectionParameter(); //creating instance of cross-section defined by parameters